justjohnd/workflow/README.md

 # Client Information

 Here you will find basic information on how to set up and maintain the content of your site.
-Before making any siginificant changes, please make sure you have a save backup of the site in case you want to rever to the previous version.
+Before making any siginificant changes, please make sure you have a saved backup of the site in case anything goes wrong and you need to reinstate a previous version.

 There are many places in the Wordpress Dashboard where your content can be changed.
-Depending on the page/post, most of the visible page content can either be changed directly in native editor, Gutenberg, or in custom fields at the bottom of the edit page.
+Depending on the page/post, most of the visible page content can either be changed directly in native editor--Gutenberg--or in custom fields at the bottom of the edit page.
 Custom fields are sometimes referred to as ACF (advanced custom fields) in this document.

+## Accessing the Dashboard ##
+- Go to my-site.com/wp-admin
+- Login using your login/password credentials
+- If you have any issues logging in, request a new password or contact your Administrator

 ## Important Security Notes

 Currently all plugins have auto-updates disabled.
 It is very important to update plugins regularly and this can be done easily by going to Plugins -> Installed Plugins and toggling the plugins to "Enable Auto-Update".
+However, I recommend not using auto-updates, because there are some cases when updates can break your site.
+However, it is critically important to keep your plugins updated.
+You can read more about the pros and cons of enabling auto-updates [here](https://www.wordfence.com/blog/2020/08/wordpress-auto-updates-what-do-you-have-to-lose/).

 Before doing so, however, make sure you have a site backup system in place.
 Updates can sometimes have unintended, site-breaking consequences so have a backup ready.